 Once you have all of your avatar information, you will be able to create high performing marketing campaigns and build your business around a targeted audience.
 With that supplement example in mind again, if it was meant to give individuals more energy – you could target both genders between a specific age range (maybe 21-40 or something similar) and even working moms, athletes, and you can keep thinking even more outside the box and position your marketing so it will attract the proper audience.

 Having a customer avatar can literally make or break your marketing efforts.
-If you need any help with your avatar or other marketing-related questions, please reach out to us via our online form, email, or give us a call at 720-819-6733.
+If you need any help with your avatar or other marketing-related questions, please Contact Us or give us a call at 720-819-6733.